MorningCoffeeDev/one_report/doc/define-report-method.md

 # Define Report Method

-Report Method is a method will call Table generate process
+Report Method is a method which process the Table generate

 ```ruby

 def sports_report

   ExampleTable.to_table(size)
 end

 ```